-At Grow, we understand how crucial it is to give access and visibility to your data to those who need to see it, and how important it is to protect that data from those who don’t.
+At Grow, we understand how crucial it is to give access and visibility to your data to those who need to see it, and how important it is to protect that data from those who do not.

 This article outlines the measures Grow has in place and ways you can help keep your data safe.